 Habitat and Angler Access Program

-State and local governmental entities, tribal governments, river authorities, and non-profit [e.g., 501(c)(3) organizations] non-governmental organizations may submit grant proposals for project funding.
-Applicants must demonstrate requisite authority or permissions to implement the proposed projects to be eligible for funding.
+State and local governmental entities, tribal governments, river authorities, and non-profit [e.g., 501(c)(3) organizations] non-governmental organizations are eligible to contact TPWD for this opportunity.

-The list below represents priorities for funding for the Habitat and Angler Access Program.
+The list below represents priorities for funding for the Habitat and Angler Access Program during 2024-2025.
 These are examples and should not be considered as an exhaustive list of eligible projects.
-Other methods and types of projects that seek to enhance or restore fish habitats or improve angler access may also be eligible for funding.
+Other methods and types of projects that seek to enhance or restore fish habitats or improve angler access may also be considered.

 Restoration and Enhancement Priorities